- Serves: 2 loaves

 You may find it easier to add the nuts in a few stages, as they tend to fall out as you knead.
 Don’t worry just keep kneading until they are somewhat evenly distributed.

 Brush a large bowl lightly with oil.
-Make sure the bowl is large enough for the dough to expand/at least double while it ferments.
+Make sure the bowl is large enough for the dough to at least double in volume as it ferments.
 Place the dough into the bowl; turn to coat with the oil.

 Cover the bowl with plastic wrap and let ferment and rise in the refrigerator overnight.